ypark9/yopa.page/content/blog/2024-01-24-Understanding-Git-Revert-vs-Manual-Reversion-Best-Practices-for-Code-Rollbacks.md

 - **Preserves History**: Keeps the original commit in the history, alongside the revert commit, maintaining a complete and traceable record.
 - **Collaboration Friendly**: Clearly communicates the reversion to team members, maintaining clarity in shared repositories.

-## Method 2: Manual Reversion with Git Checkout
+## Method 2: Restore selected paths and commit the correction

 The manual reversion method involves checking out the state of a specific commit, manually resetting your files to that state, and then creating a new commit with those changes.
 This method gives you more control but requires careful handling to ensure clarity and traceability.